samzion/powerpulse-docs/Product-Constitution.md

 ## 🎯 Purpose

-This document defines the **non-negotiable principles** that govern the design, development, and evolution of PowerPulse.
+This document defines the principles that govern the design, development, and evolution of PowerPulse.

-The purpose of this constitution is to ensure that as the platform grows, every technical and product decision remains aligned with the original mission:

 <div align="center">

-> ### 🧭 *"Build the most reliable energy intelligence platform for Nigeria and Africa by creating a strong operational foundation before introducing intelligence."*
+> ### 🧭 *PowerPulse exists to build a trusted energy intelligence platform for Africa by helping every energy consumer understand, manage, and improve energy behaviour through reliable operational data.*

 </div>

-This document serves as a **decision filter** for:
+**The constitution guides:**

 | 🔍 Area |
 |---|